duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

 ## Walkthrough #4 - Dictionary (More Advanced Instant Answer)

 The dictionary instant answer is a more advanced instant answer than the previous examples, because it requires multiple endpoints (which means it has multiple perl modules -`.pm` files) in order to function properly.
-You will notice the `definition` endpoint is a subdirectory of the `dictionary` directory: `zeroclickinfo-spice/share/spice/dictionary/definition/`.
-In the case of the **Dictionary** instant answer, its Perl modules work together as one instant answer, however if the other endpoints worked separately from the `definition` endpoint, such as they do in the **[Last.FM](https://github.com/duckduckgo/zeroclickinfo-spice/tree/spice2/share/spice/lastfm)** instant answer, they would each have their own subdirectories and would also each have their own respective JavaScript, Handlebars and CSS files.
+You will notice the `definition` endpoint is a sub-directory of the `dictionary` directory: `zeroclickinfo-spice/share/spice/dictionary/definition/`.
+In the case of the **Dictionary** instant answer, its Perl modules work together as one instant answer, however if the other endpoints worked separately from the `definition` endpoint, such as they do in the **[Last.FM](https://github.com/duckduckgo/zeroclickinfo-spice/tree/spice2/share/spice/lastfm)** instant answer, they would each have their own sub-directories and would also each have their own respective JavaScript, Handlebars and CSS files.

 To begin, let's look at the first callback function definition in the Dictionary JavaScript: